 Conversely, liabilities will reduce the value of your estate.
 For example, the outstanding balance on mortgages, auto loans, student loans, other installment loans, credit cards, and business loans will reduce the net value of your estate.

-If you’ve never calculated your net worth before here’s a quick quide.
+If you’ve never calculated your net worth before here’s a quick quide on how I do it.

 Estate Tax vs. Inheritance Tax